GrahamJamesKeane/SPUR-2020-Topical-Analysis-Toolkit/SPUR_2020_Topical_Analysis_README.md

 Instructions:

-	* Before running the program ensure the package contents are located in the same directory and that all required packages are installed.
+	* Before running the program ensure the package contents are located together in the same directory.

+	* On the first launch of the software run the Setup option from the menu (Option 5) in order to install and update all required packages and libraries.

 	* Run main.py file in a suitable IDE (Pycharm recommended).
 This will launch a menu interface in the python console.